 He listed a number of mass shootings in Canada, including the recent Nova Scotia rampage that left 22 people dead.

-After Trudeau’s announcement, Public Safety Minister Bill Blair addressed law-abiding Canadian gun owners, saying that the new regulations won’t interfere with “lawful” activity.
+Public Safety Minister Bill Blair addressed law-abiding Canadian gun owners, saying that the new regulations won’t interfere with “lawful” activity.

 Blair said the government also plans to introduce “red-flag laws” to make it easier for law enforcement to confiscate guns from people who are suicidal, involved in domestic violence, or “advocating hate” against religious minorities and women.
-He said the laws would also prevent people in those categories from accessing guns by taking away their licence.

 Somerset said the new policy could leave loopholes because the government isn’t banning a whole category of guns with certain characteristics, but rather going after specific makes and models.
 That means that some guns that have similar characteristics to the banned weapons may remain on the market.